 Youth Theatre Workshops

-The Morgan-Wixson Theatre and the Youth Education / Entertainment Series (Y.E.S) have been working with youth actors and delighting audiences throughout the Los Angeles area for over 25 years.
-In addition, this educational program has been offering workshops in vocals, acting, dance and audition preparation for the past year!
+The Morgan-Wixson Theatre and the Youth Education / Entertainment Series (Y.E.S.) have been working with youth actors and delighting audiences throughout the Los Angeles area for over 26 years.
+This educational program has been offering workshops in vocals, acting, dance and audition preparation.
 A highly skilled team has designed curriculum for all levels of experience from the novice to the advanced.

 We hope you can join us!

-All Workshops will take place at the Morgan-Wixson Theatre in Santa Monica.
+All Workshops will take place at the Morgan-Wixson Theatre at 2627 Pico Blvd. in Santa Monica.

 More details provided upon registration.
 We will be following all CDC requirements on masking and social distancing.

-Our goal is for total inclusion and we realize that there will be families that cannot afford this opportunity given current circumstances.
-The tuition is listed below under each workshop description, but if you are unable to pay part or all of the tuition, we are accepting all students on a “pay what you can” basis.
+Our goal is for total inclusion and we realize that there will be families that cannot afford this opportunity.
+The tuition is listed with each workshop description, but if you are unable to pay part or all of the tuition, we are accepting all students on a “pay what you can” basis.
 There is no need to apply for a scholarship or to provide any family financial information.
 If your family is able to donate monies above the tuition to help support this program, we will provide you with a donation letter for your tax return (and be eternally grateful).

 Intro to Theater Part 1